 Lloyd's has discussed some examples of the challenges around reverse stress tests in the validation workshop held on 22nd May 2017, 2nd May 2019 (which includes an example RST testing template) and 12 May 2020.
 Slides presented at previous validation workshops can be found here.
-A list of the frequently asked questions on reverse stress tests has been included as an appendix to this guidance.

-The Reverse Stress Test is not required to have a return period of 1 in 200.
+The RST is not required to have a return period of 1 in 200.
 These return periods are for the estimated capital requirement; that is, they are at the syndicate level.
 The stresses must therefore reflect the aggregation of risks across the syndicate, and not only the drivers of the insolvency.